1911 Argentine Primera División final: Aftermath

 After Alumni quit the Association, many of its players such as Jorge G. Brown, Juan D. Brown, Ernesto Brown, and Gottlob Weiss joined Quilmes Atlético Club, another team with British origins, which finally would win the first league title for the club in 1912.
 In successive years, Alumni players would occasionally reunite to play exhibition matches.

-The club was officially disolved on 24 April 1913 at the headquarters of Maipú street 131 Buenos Aires.
+The club was officially dissolved on 24 April 1913 at the headquarters of Maipú street 131 Buenos Aires.
 At the meeting, chaired by Dr. Luis J. Rocca, the liquidation of the institution was decided upon, as "there were no fifteen members who wished to continue with the club."
 Ernesto A. Brown proposed allocating the funds to various charities, which was approved unanimously; the British Hospital of Buenos Aires was the most favored.